Return to Title 4 Policy

 Determination of Withdrawal Date

-The withdrawal date used in the R2T4 calculation of a student’s federal financial aid is the actual date indicated on the unofficial withdraw record.
+The withdrawal date used in the R2T4 calculation of a student’s federal financial aid is the actual date indicated on the official withdrawal record.
 If a student stops attending classes without notifying SMC, the withdrawal date will be the date submitted by the professor or the last date of academic activity determined by the Office of the Registrar.

 Calculating Return of Title IV (R2T4) Amount